-The East Coast of Tasmania from St Helens through to Orford is stunning in its beauty and is virtually unspoilt.
+The East Coast of Tasmania, from St Helens through to Orford, is stunning in its beauty and is virtually unspoilt.
 The beaches are long, wide and white, the offshore islands untouched and the lifestyle laid back in typical beachside towns like Scamander, Bicheno and Swansea.

 The pretty town of Coles Bay is a great base to explore the Freycinet National Park with its spectacular coastal scenery that includes famous Wineglass Bay, which is rated as one of the ten best beaches in the world.
 It’s surrounding mountains and fresh blue waters make it look like it should be in North Queensland, but this Tasmanian gem is perfect for photos and a walk along the sand.
 Take a sea kayak tour or cruise the Peninsula by air, under sail, on an eco-cruise or on land with a Quad Bike tour!
 The views are stunning, so any way to see this spectacular part of the world must be pounced on while indulging in some family activities along Tasmania’s East Coast.

 Paintball can be played in many places, but it’s hard to beat busting out the camouflage clothing in the gorgeous Tasmanian bushland.
 The East Coast is a superb place to indulge in a family activity that kids will love – Freycinet Paintball is located near Coles Bay.
 With an undercover bar that overlooks Moulting Lagoon, and low-cost campgrounds available, Freycinet Paintball isn’t just an afternoon experience – you can stay there as a family and really soak up the fun and games in a beautiful part of the world.